 Today I’m going to show you how to shape and share one of the six types of stories your organization has to tell, the founding story.
-Links to all 7 posts in the series below

 The Typical Nonprofit Founding Story—

 Is yours as deadly as this one?
 Because you have all the ingredients to make it far more effective.